-Is steady training with a gun dog worth the time and investment?
+Is steady training with a pointing dog worth the time and investment?

 The choreography isn’t quite that perfect most of the time, but when everything works in sync, it’s a win-win for both hunter and dog.
 The key is steadiness.

 I didn’t always train my dogs to be steady for flush, wing, shot, and fall.
-In fact, I owned my first German shorthair for a couple of years before I saw what finished dogs can do.
+In fact, I owned my first German Shorthair for a couple of years before I saw what finished dogs can do.
 My introduction to pointing dogs initially had been over two excellent noses.
-One was an English pointer named Mike and the other was a wirehaired pointing griffon named Jake.
+One was an Pointer named Mike and the other was a Wirehaired Pointing Griffon named Jake.
 I shot my first quail over Mike hunting at a local preserve.
 He tore out on the short, raced to the bird, and grabbed it.
 Then he took it to the woods—and ate it.
 New to bird hunting, I was surprised, but took it as an acceptable norm.